cpursley/Lucidly/README.md

 ### What

-A place to record your lucid dreams.
+A place to record and publish your lucid dreams.

 ### Technology